CharSiu8/Vault_Lens/README.md

 Most "AI Data Assistants" require uploading sensitive raw data to a third-party cloud, risking privacy breaches.
 Furthermore, LLMs often "hallucinate" mathematical statistics.

+## See related project that uses the same data: https://github.com/CharSiu8/insurance-claims-prediction-logistic-regression

 **This project solves these issues by:**
 1. **Local-First Auditing:** All statistical analysis (null detection, type inconsistency checks, date validation) happens locally using Pandas—raw data never leaves your machine.
 2. **Hybrid Intelligence:** Deterministic Python logic ensures 100% mathematical accuracy.
 AI is used only to *interpret* the pre-computed findings and suggest remediation plans.